Outline

 - Johannes Dorn: Bayesian Multilevel Performance-Influence Models for Deep Software Variability

-- Hafiyyan Fadhlillah: Configuring Heterogeneous Variability Models using a Dynamic Product Configuration User Interface
+- Hafiyyan Sayyid Fadhlillah: Configuring Heterogeneous Variability Models using a Dynamic Product Configuration User Interface

 - Simon Friedel: Software Variability Over Time: Understanding the Evolution of Version Histories through Data-Flow Interactions